- 3 tablespoons shortening

 - In a small bowl, cream shortening and sugar until light and fluffy.
 Beat in egg.
 Beat in vanilla.
 Combine the flour, baking powder and salt; add to the creamed mixture alternately with milk, beating well after each addition.

 - Fill paper-lined muffin cups half full.
 Bake at 350° for 15-20 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack to cool completely.

 - Cut a small hole in the corner of a pastry or plastic bag; insert a small tip.
 Fill with pudding.
 Push the tip through the top to fill each cupcake.

 - Place chocolate chips in a small bowl.
 In a small saucepan, bring cream just to a boil.
 Pour over chocolate; whisk until smooth.
 Cool, stirring occasionally, to room temperature or until ganache thickens slightly, about 10 minutes.
 Spoon over cupcakes.
 Let stand until set.
 Store in an airtight container in the refrigerator.
 Yield: 1/2 dozen.

-.
-Hope it's okay to double the recipe next time.
+"I want more yield than 6.
+Hope it's okay to double the recipe next time."

 "the vanilla pudding was absorbed too much, they were good if you like boston creme donuts though - USE ALOT OF PUDDING IN EACH"